qpdf/qpdf/README-maintainer.md

 you need a manual handler, you have to declare the option as manual in job.yml and implement the handler yourself, though the automatically generated code will declare it for you.

+Adding a new option table is a bit harder and is not well-documented.
+For a simple example, look at the code that added the --set-page-labels table.
+That change was divided into two commits (one for the manual changes, and one for the generated changes) to make it easier to use as an example.

 The build will fail until the new option is documented in manual/cli.rst.
 To do that, create documentation for the option by